Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 **The server is protected by a firewall that blocks inbound Internet traffic.**

-You plan to use Azure DevOps to manage the build and release processes.
+**You plan to use Azure DevOps to manage the build and release process**es.

 Which two components are required to integrate Azure DevOps and Bitbucket?
 Each correct answer presents part of the solution.